LET US SANCTIFY THE HOUSE OF GOD

 Obviously, Hezekiah must have had a burning passion, a clear vision, and a definite plan or course of action for the reformation before he was presented with the opportunity to do it.

 Before he became the King, Hezekiah must have sought the face of God privately, in his closet, for divine wisdom, strength, courage or boldness to bring about true reformation in Judah.

 This is a lesson for everyone who wants to be a reformer today!

-While you may not yet have the authority or opportunity to bring about radical positive changes in the sorry system you are now, you can begin by seeking the face of God in fasting and prayer for divine wisdom and courage, and also begin to draw out a divine and definite plan or course of action you will pursue when you are finally presented with the position, authority and opportunity for reformation.
+While you may not yet have the opportunity or the authority to bring about radical positive changes in the sorry system you are now, you can begin by seeking the face of God in fasting and prayer for divine wisdom and courage, and also begin to draw out a divine and definite plan or course of action you will pursue when you are finally presented with the opportunity, position, or authority for reformation.

-The Scripture admonishes: “Prepare your work outside, get everything ready for you in the field; and after that build your house.”
+The Scripture admonishes you to “Prepare your work outside, get everything ready for you in the field; and after that build your house.”
 (Prov.
 24:27 RSV).